 - You will feel queasy and nauseous to certain smells while you crave for others.
 This is a rather funny feeling that leaves you exhausted.

 - Be prepared with the countermeasures.
-Chewing on saunf or black cumin is said to relieve morning sickness to an extent.
+Chewing on saunf (fennel seeds) is said to relieve morning sickness to an extent.

 [ Read: Vomiting During Pregnancy ]